D3TaLES/roboticsUI/src/terminology_setup.md

 ## Experiments and Workflows

 There are several terms related to experimental procedures.
 ExpFlow Templates and Robotic Workflows are generated in the ExpFlow software and serve to outline the experimental procedure.
-(For more on ExpFlow Templates and Robotic Workflows, see {ref}`expflow:expflow-robotic-workflows`.)
+(For more on ExpFlow Templates and Robotic Workflows, see {ref}`expflow:expflow robotic workflows`.)
 When a downloaded ExpFlow Robotic Workflow is loaded through the Desktop App, it is translated into a FireWorks-based Workflow consisting of Experiments (sets of FireWorks Fireworks), which consist of Actions (FireWorks Firetasks).
 (For more on the Fireworks structure, see {ref}`fireworks:fireworks`.)

 Key terms:
 * **ExpFlow Template**: Generic procedure outline for a single experiment created on ExpFlow